 If you earn a W-2 in Stamford, Greenwich, or anywhere in Fairfield County, you face federal 37% + NIIT 3.8% + CT 6.99% (top rate) = ~47.6% combined.
-Lower than NYC’s combined bracket but higher than VA or AZ — and Fairfield County’s concentration of hedge funds, private equity, and finance W-2 earners makes it one of the highest-density investor metros in the country.
+That is lower than NYC’s combined bracket but higher than VA or AZ, and Fairfield County’s concentration of hedge funds, private equity, and finance W-2 earners makes it one of the highest-density investor metros in the country.

 - $169,000 Accelerated Depreciation (typical STR worked example)